 We used CMS's HCRIS data set to be able to compare charity care spending and Medicaid revenue across hospital types; however, this data set also has potential limitations.
 Hospitals are not required to have the cost reports audited by independent accounting firms and only some reports are audited by the federal government.

-Therefore, the charity care amount on these forms can be subject to inaccuracies or misrepresentations (source: Bai et al, 2021, Health Affairs).
-Charity care offered by hospital physicians is not always captured in HCRIS, which may underestimate charity care spending by hospitals with a salaried-physician model.
+Therefore, the charity care amount on these forms can be subject to inaccuracies or misrepresentations.1 Charity care offered by hospital physicians is not always captured in HCRIS, which may underestimate charity care spending by hospitals with a salaried-physician model.
 Some hospitals may not report their revenue from Medicaid Managed Care programs to CMS; for these hospitals, their share of Medicaid revenue will be underestimated.